 - Broken sensor because of an improper tire mounting technique

-To identify the cause of the problem, you’ll have to get your hands on a professional OBD2 scan tool or a TPMS scan tool with programming capabilities.
+To identify the cause of this problem, you’ll have to get your hands on a professional OBD2 or a TPMS scan tool with programming capabilities.

 Scanning for DTCs

-Scanning for DTCs could speed up the process as it will give you a good indication of what the problem is, where it’s located and what you should check up first.
+Scanning for DTCs could speed up the process, and this will give you a good indication of what the problem is, where it’s located, and what you should check up on first.

 Reprogramming the sensors

-Wireless devices tend to log out and break the link with the other devices they are paired with for no apparent reasons.
-Simply think about your wireless speakers, PC printers and other Bluetooth-enabled devices and you’ll understand what I mean.
+Wireless devices tend to log out and break the link with the other devices they are paired with for no apparent reason.
+Think about your wireless speakers, PC printers, and other Bluetooth-enabled devices, and you’ll understand what I mean.

-Be aware of what functions are included for what car brand when you buy a TPMS tool as they don’t all have the same features for all car models and some of them don’t allow the teaching of new sensors.
+Be aware of what functions are included for what car brand when you buy a TPMS reset tool.
+They don’t all have the same features for all car models, and some don’t allow the teaching of new sensors.

-For example, for older GM vehicles, you need to press the LOCK and UNLOCK button on the key fob for 5 sec. or until the horn sounds twice.
-Ford F-series requires you to press the brake pedal once, push the START button 5 times, press the brake pedal again, and push the START button again 6 times.
+For example, for older GM vehicles, you need to press the LOCK and UNLOCK button on the key for 5 seconds or until the horn sounds twice.
+And Ford F-series requires you to press the brake pedal once, push the START button five times, press the brake pedal again, and push the START button again six times.

 So, you don’t need to put your car in teaching mode before doing anything.
-Simply record the sensor signals one by one, plug the TPMS tool in the OBD port and wait for the teaching confirmation.
+Record the sensor signals one by one, then plug in the TPMS tool in the OBD port and wait for the teaching confirmation.